 While the April report revealed 1,128 price decreases occurred during the month, Hughes said, “some price negotiating is happening, though low ball offers are not a good strategy in today’s tight inventory market.”

 The report also showed the area’s overall median closed price is not increasing by double-digits each month anymore.
 In April, the median closed price for single family homes increased 3.1 percent to $825,000 from $800,000 in April 2022.
 But it’s a different story in the condominium market, where the median closed price increased 14.3 percent in April to $526,000 from $460,000 in April 2022.

-The NABOR® November 2021 Market Report provide comparisons of single-family home and condominium sales (via the Southwest Florida MLS), price ranges, and geographic segmentation and includes an overall market summary.
-NABOR® sales statistics are presented in chart format, including these overall (single-family and condominium) findings:
+The NABOR® April 2023 Market Report provides comparisons of single-family home and condominium sales (via the Southwest Florida MLS), price ranges, and geographic segmentation and includes an overall market summary.
+NABOR® sales statistics are presented in chart format, including these overall (single-family and condominium) findings for 2023:

 If you're in the market to buy or sell your home in Southwest Florida, give me a call for assistance.
 I can do a market comparison and determine a fair and reasonable listing price, both with and without renovations.
 I can also identify properties best suited for your needs and negotiate a purchase price that fits your budget.
 Discover more at www.NaplesPropertyPreview.com or call Susan Sanderson at 239-821-2370